-Cranberry coffee cake with orange and cardamom will fill your home with scents of the holidays.
-It’s perfect for any day but I picture this making a Christmas brunch appearance.
+A cranberry coffee cake with orange zest and cardamom will fill your home with scents of the holidays and is perfect for brunch.

-Can you imagine anything much better than the scents of cranberries, orange and cardamom wafting through your house?
+Can you imagine anything much better than the warm scent of cranberries, oranges and cardamom wafting through your house?
 Forget the scented candles or potpourri!
 You can’t eat those.
 Indulge yourself with a slice of homemade coffee cake instead.

-In an effort to not eat all this cranberry coffee cake myself, and to get to know our new neighbors, I sent out a group text after I baked this cake inviting our neighbors to swing by for a piece of coffee cake.
+The first time I baked this cranberry cake, I sent out a group text inviting our neighbors to swing by for a piece of coffee cake.
 I knew I would probably end up eating the whole coffee cake myself if I didn’t share it.
 I’m so glad I did (share it, that is).
 An impromptu hour getting to know new friends on a sunny Sunday afternoon transpired quickly after sending out the text.
+Serendipity ….

 Although cranberries are plentiful and easy to find in stores around Thanksgiving and Christmas, you may not be able to find them other times of the year.
 If you love cranberries as much as I do, buying frozen cranberries is a great way to enjoy them all year round.
 I almost always have a bag in my freezer.

-In fact, fresh cranberries are super easy to freeze.
+In fact, fresh cranberries are super easy to freeze yourself.
 When they’re plentiful, buy extra and put them into a freezer bag, label, and put into the freezer.
-They’ll keep for 10-12 months.
+They’ll keep for 10 to 12 months.
 Make sure you wash them before you use them or wash them before you freeze them.
 Either way is fine.

 Soon I’ll be making these holiday recipes using cranberries: baked brie with cranberries and bourbon pecans, cranberry salsa, Brussels sprouts with cranberries and walnuts, and orange cranberry sauce with cardamom.
 Have you ever tried sugared/candied cranberries?
 So cool!